Chapter 5: Clinical Staffing – Credentialing and Privileging Assurances for Contracted/Referral Arrangements

 • The contracted laboratory’s documentation of Clinical Laboratory Improvement Amendments (CLIA) compliance.”

-As you work to prepare for your FQHC operational site visit, whether it be through a mock site visit or your internal efforts, reviewing contracts and referral arrangements early and frequently will help you and your health center move toward HRSA Continuous Compliance.
+As you work to prepare for your FQHC Operational Site Visit (OSV), whether it be through a mock site visit or your internal efforts, reviewing contracts and referral arrangements early and frequently will help you and your health center move toward HRSA Continuous Compliance.
 These types of contracts and arrangements often take a great deal of work to edit and volley back and forth between legal counsel teams – so allow plenty of time to craft these documents to be aligned with the HRSA Program Requirements.

 8/10/2023 - Updated to list the HRSA Site Visit Protocol’s suggestions for documenting assurances.